 5. Click Save to create the Subcommunity.
 If you set a default, you may notice your URL in the Dashboard adjusting to reflect this change.

-Subcommunity List
+Subcommunity list

 After creating your Subcommunities in the previous step, verify that your Subcommunities align with your top-level Categories.
 The image below depicts a proper Subcommunity setup.